Call for Scores

 Call for Scores is an open competition for music to be performed at the next Festival.
 Since the first Call for Scores in 2010 we have received hundreds of new compositions from around the world, both from established composers as well as from those whose careers are just beginning.
 All composers, no matter your age and level of experience, are warmly invited to submit new compositions.
 We also accept commercial submissions of newly published contemporary music.

 Churches across London are invited to select music from Call for Scores to include in their services.
 These will principally be Choral Eucharist and Choral Evensong services that are sung on the opening and closing Sundays of the Festival.
-In addition to these services, we are interested in new music for Compline, sung at St Pancras Church on Monday evening of Festival week.
-On certain occasions, Call for Scores submissions may also be premiered at concerts and recitals.
+In addition to these services, we are interested in new music for Compline, sung at St Pancras Parish Church on Monday evening of Festival week.
+On certain occasions, submissions to Call for Scores may also be premiered at concerts and recitals.

 - Musical items for Choral Eucharist include Introits, Masses, and Motets.